SamarthBhatia/SelfGrowNetworkDefense/status.md

 - **Focus**: Extend telemetry analytics toward richer dashboards and outline the adversarial attack evolution harness.
 - **Plan**:
   - Review existing telemetry analysis tooling to pinpoint dashboard-ready metrics and data flows.
-  - Prototype an approach for aggregating telemetry into dashboard-friendly structures (CSV/parquet or similar).
+  - Prototype an. approach for aggregating telemetry into dashboard-friendly structures (CSV/parquet or similar).
   - Define the requirements and initial module layout for the adversarial attack evolution harness.
 - **Actions**: Centralised telemetry parsing helpers, added `scripts/prepare_telemetry_dashboard.py` for CSV + Vega-Lite exports, refreshed the telemet ry analysis guide, and introduced the `adversarial` module with unit-tested harness scaffolding plus a design note.
 Wired the attack simulation script